Home appraisal: Important things to know

 How does the home appraisal process work?

-- Schedule the appraisal: Once an offer is accepted or a refinance is initiated, the lender will arrange for a home appraisal.
-The appraiser is an independent third party that will ensure an unbiased evaluation.
+Once an offer is accepted or a refinance is initiated, the lender will arrange for a home appraisal.
+The appraiser is an independent third party who will ensure an unbiased evaluation.

-- On-site inspection of the property: The appraiser will visit the property, conduct a thorough inspection and evaluate the home’s condition, size, layout and other key features.
-This will include both the interior and exterior of the house.
+The appraiser will visit the property, conduct a thorough inspection and evaluate the home’s condition, size, layout and other key features.
+This will include both the interior and exterior of the house and will take up to a few hours, depending on the property size and condition.

-- Completing the appraisal report: After the inspection and analysis, the appraiser compiles their findings into an appraisal report, which includes the estimated home value and a detailed description of how it was determined.
+After the inspection and analysis, the appraiser will compile their findings into an appraisal report, and will include the estimated home value and a detailed description of how it was determined.

 Types of home appraisals